thenerdster/learndjango/README.md

 # learndjango
-Anthony &amp; Zack make a thing
+Anthony & Zack & Logan make a thing
 Anthony Typed a thing
 Anthony Committed this with a command line